Nueva Pescanova: Post-bankruptcy history

 After poor financial performance caused by global inflation, Canadian company Cooke and American company Red Chamber was two of three companies negotiating to buy the company in February 2023.

 Octopus farming

 Nueva Pescanova was the first company in the world to successfully breed octopuses in captivity.

-In 2023, the company's plans to build an octopus farm in Las Palmas in Gran Canaria were met with objections from scientists and animal welfare activist.
+In 2023, the company's plans to build an octopus farm in Las Palmas in Gran Canaria were met with objections from scientists and animal welfare activists.
 Groups objecting to the plans include Compassion in World Farming and Eurogroup for Animals.